Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Related Work

-Recently, some methods are proposed to solve domain adaptation for crowd counting.
-They can be mainly grouped into three categories, including (i) \emph{pixel-level adaptation methods}~\cite{wang2019learning, gao2019domain}: \cite{wang2019learning} constructs a synthetic dataset GCC and modifies CycleGAN~\cite{zhu2017unpaired} to conduct style transfer to generate target-domain crowd images for supervised training. \cite{gao2019domain} improves the style transfer mechanism in~\cite{wang2019learning} by the separation of domain-shared feature extraction and domain-invariant feature decoration. (ii) \emph{feature-level adaptation methods}~\cite{gao2020feature, han2020focus, hossain2020domain}: Gao \emph{et al.}~\cite{gao2020feature} propose to discriminate features across domains and constrain density map generation by source-domain pseudo labels.
+\textbf{Domain-adaptive Crowd Counting.} Recently, some methods are proposed to solve domain-adaptive crowd counting.
+They can be mainly grouped into three categories. (i) \emph{Pixel-level} adaptation methods~\cite{wang2019learning}: \cite{wang2019learning} constructs a synthetic dataset GCC and modifies CycleGAN~\cite{zhu2017unpaired} to conduct style transfer to generate target-domain crowd images for supervised training. (ii) \emph{Feature-level} adaptation methods: Gao \emph{et al.}~\cite{gao2020feature} propose to discriminate features across domains and constrain density map generation by source-domain density labels.
 Han \emph{et al.}~\cite{han2020focus} constrain the feature extraction by a feature discriminator and an auxiliary semantic task.
-Hossain \emph{et al.}~\cite{hossain2020domain} reduce the domain shift by minimizing the feature distances (i.e., Maximum Mean Discrepancy (MMD)~\cite{long2017deep}) across domains. (iii) \emph{others}~\cite{liu2020towards, wang2021neuron}: \cite{liu2020towards} introduce an extra head detector for mutual training with the crowd counter. \cite{wang2021neuron} present a neuron linear transformation to optimize a small amount of parameters based on few target-domain training samples.
-Methods in \emph{others} can be regarded as supplements of pixel-level and feature-level methods with additional bounding box annotations~\cite{liu2020towards} or extra target-domain annotations~\cite{wang2021neuron}.
+Hossain \emph{et al.}~\cite{hossain2020domain} reduce the domain shift by minimizing the feature distances (i.e., Maximum Mean Discrepancy (MMD)~\cite{long2017deep}) across domains. (iii) \emph{Others}~\cite{liu2020towards, wang2021neuron, wu2021dynamic, he2021error}: \cite{liu2020towards} introduce an extra head detector for mutual training with the crowd counter. \cite{wang2021neuron} present a neuron linear transformation to optimize a small amount of parameters based on a few target-domain training samples. \cite{wu2021dynamic} introduce an external template encoding domain-specific meta information for humans. \cite{he2021error} exploit a density isomorphism reconstruction objective derived from consecutive frames in crowd videos.
+Methods in \emph{others} can be regarded as supplements with additional bounding box annotations~\cite{liu2020towards}, extra target-domain annotations~\cite{wang2021neuron}, an external template encoding~\cite{wu2021dynamic}, or temporal consistency in videos~\cite{he2021error}.

-Notwithstanding the demonstrated success of the above methods, they all conduct domain adaptation on crowds and backgrounds simultaneously in a holistic manner.
-However, crowds and backgrounds have different characteristics and backgrounds may vary dramatically in different scenes.
-Domain transfer between crowds and backgrounds inevitably incurs misalignment, leaving room for improvement of previous methods.
-Differently, the proposed method proposes to treat crowd and background differently and derive crowd segmentation from crowd counting datasets for fine-grained domain adaptation for crowd counting.
+While effective, they all conduct domain adaptation in a holistic manner.
+However, domain alignment between crowd and background inevitably incurs misalignment, leaving room for improvement of previous methods.

+\textbf{Crowd Counting and Domain Adaptation.} Due to limited space, generic crowd counting and domain adaptation methods are discussed in the Appendix.